 Meta: Bald spots, thinning hair, and receding hairlines affect millions of people.
 Learn how hair growth injections and the Selphyl System can help.

-HAIR GROWTH INJECTION | SELPHYL SYSTEM
+HAIR GROWTH INJECTIONS | SELPHYL SYSTEM

 Plasma hair growth using the Selphyl System is an innovative treatment using your own plasma as a natural, effective solution for hair loss.
 It relies on essential growth factors to stimulate cell regeneration and tissue repair.
 Men and women looking for a safe, natural, and non-surgical hair loss treatment benefit significantly from this popular hair growth injection.

 Dealing with balding, excessive hair thinning or an embarrassing receding hairline?
 Dr. Cesar Aristeiguieta of ILEA Hair Restoration can help!
-Dr. Cesar is a leading hair transplant surgeon in Houston, Texas where he specializes in plasma injections like the Selphyl System and other hair loss treatments like scalp micropigmentation and more.
+Dr. Cesar is a leading hair transplant surgeon in Houston, Texas.
+He also specializes in plasma injections like the Selphyl System, and other hair loss treatments like scalp micropigmentation and more.
 Contact ILEA today to learn more about the treatments Dr. Cesar provides.
 Call (832) 991-5411 to schedule your consultation today.

-Benefits of the Hair Growth Injection
+Benefits of the Hair Growth Injections

 Non-surgical hair loss treatment